segmentio/segment-docs/src/engage/profiles/user-subscriptions/set-user-subscriptions.md

 You can set a user’s subscription state using a CSV file or, programmatically, using Segment’s APIs.
 On this page, you’ll learn how and when to use both processes.

-## Setting User Subscriptions with a CSV file upload
+## Setting user subscriptions with a CSV file upload

 Setting user subscriptions by uploading a CSV file proves useful when you’re importing batch contacts to Segment for the first time or when you need to change a specific user’s subscription status.